Mark Greene is our Maps & Assessing officer. Mark is assisted by our assessor’s agent, Bob Konczol, and by Curt Murley for GIS matters.

 General Note Regarding Parcel Maps

-Owner names shown on parcel maps may not reflect ownership changes that may have occurred after the map was created.
-Refer to the tax database spreadsheets above for the current owner as these spreadsheets are updated throughout the tax year.
+Refer to the tax database spreadsheets above for the current parcel owner and tax information.
+These spreadsheets are updated throughout the tax year.

 The data provided in the tax map are for planning purposes only.
 Although considerable time and grant-money has gone into making them as accurate as possible, some inaccuracies undoubtedly remain.
 They were created from the paper maps tax maps that the town inherited from the City of Portland after secession.
 Those paper maps were imperfect to begin with and degraded further over time.
 The town believes that these data are accurate enough for planning and taxation; however, like any tax map, they represent only an estimate of the location of lot boundaries and the size and shape of lots.
 Only a professional survey can determine the exact boundaries and size of your property.